-American Depositary Receipts (ADR) are negotiable security instruments that are issued by a US bank, and they represent a specific number of shares in a foreign company that trades in US financial markets.
+American Depositary Receipts (ADR) are negotiable security instruments that are issued by a US bank that represent a specific number of shares in a foreign company that is traded in US financial markets.
 ADRs pay dividends in US dollars and trade like regular shares of stock.
 Companies can now purchase stocks of foreign companies in bulk and reissue them on the US market.
 ADRs are listed on the NYSE, NASDAQ, AMEX and can be sold over-the-counter.

 How American Depositary Receipts Work

 Investors willing to invest in American Depositary Receipts can purchase them from brokers or dealers.
 The brokers and dealers obtain ADRs by buying already-issued ADRs in the US financial markets or by creating a new ADR.
 Already-issued ADR can be obtained from the NASDAQ or NYSE.

 Creating a new ADR involves buying the stocks of the foreign company in the issuer’s home market and depositing the acquired shares in a depository bank in the overseas market.
 The bank then issues ADRs that are equal to the value of the shares deposited with the bank, and the dealer/broker takes the ADR to US financial markets to sell them.
 The decision to create an ADR depends on the pricing, availability, and demand.

 Investors who purchase the ADRs are paid dividends in US dollars.
 The foreign bank pays dividends in the native currency, and the dealer/broker distributes the dividends in US dollars after factoring in currency conversion costs and foreign taxes.

 Such a practice makes it easy for US investors to invest in a foreign company without worrying about currency exchange rates.
 The US banks that deal with ADRs require the foreign companies to furnish them with their financial information, which investors use to determine the company’s financial health.